retkowsky/AutoMLforImages/README.md

 <img src="https://github.com/retkowsky/AutoMLforImages/blob/main/images/capturelights.jpg?raw=true">
 <img src="https://github.com/retkowsky/AutoMLforImages/blob/main/images/parkinson.png?raw=true">

-**Note:
-Important:
-All these Python notebooks were made for demo purposes.
+**Note: All these Python notebooks were made for demo purposes.
 They were not designed for production usage.
 This feature is currently in public preview.
 This preview version is provided without a service-level agreement.
 Certain features might not be supported or might have constrained capabilities.
 For more information, see Supplemental Terms of Use for Microsoft Azure Previews. https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/ **